bmike2047/codewiki/README.md

 ```

 ##### Configure wikicode and rails
-Download the project from this repository and extract it to a folder named codewiki.<br/>
+Download the project from this repository to a folder named codewiki.<br/>
 As root user execute the followng commands

 ```bash